erikvcarlson/VLASS_Scripts/readme.md

 To identify where your data resides, we will use the VLASS_Tile_Puller.py script located in the Measurement_Set_Identification folder of this repository.
 This code can be run inside of CASA or inside of an iPython environment like Jupyter Notebook or Google Colab.

-For this tutorial, we will use the same source as the Appendix in VLASS Memo 20.
+For this tutorial, we will use the same source as the Appendix in VLASS Memo 20 and will generate a science image of 500"x500".

 ```python